Limbo779/My-CP-Journey/README.md

 ### 1.)
 Codeforces

 I have Solved two problem in 800 rating level

-I have one attended any contest so far and update its progress soon
+I have one attended one contest and need to upsolve 6 problem

 my current ratting : 374

 ### 2.)
 Atcoder

-I have attended one contest so far
+I have attended one contest and need to upsolve 6 problem

 my current ratting : 8 - 16 Kyu